-So you’ve been learning a new language for a little while now and things are going great!
-Maybe you’ve introduced yourself to your new South American neighbors en Español, or maybe you’ve even been adventurous enough to order ein Weißbier auf Deutsch at the cool Biergarten around the corner.
-While such acts of immersion are invaluable towards increasing your comfort in your target language, language learners often forget about one of the oldest, most potent, and most enjoyable tools for increasing their vocabularies and immersing themselves in a foreign culture: books!
-As the oft-repeated (though highly legitimate) cliché goes, books take us to faraway places we can only dream of—especially if we’re strapped for cash and time.
-So, in the spirit of linguistic and geographical exploration, Babbel teamed up with Strand Books, New York City’s mecca of literature (and our favorite place to find a new read), to bring you six of the finest works of world literature on which to test your new language skills!
+So you’ve been learning a new language for a little while now, and things are going great.
+Maybe you’ve introduced yourself to your new South American neighbors en español, or maybe you’ve even been adventurous enough to order ein Weißbier auf Deutsch at the cool Biergarten around the corner.
+While such acts of immersion are invaluable when it comes to increasing your comfort in your target language, learners often forget about one of the oldest, most potent, and most enjoyable tools for increasing their vocabularies and immersing themselves in a foreign culture: Books!
+As the oft-repeated (though highly legitimate) cliché goes, books take us to faraway places we can only dream of — especially if we’re strapped for cash and time.
+So, in the spirit of linguistic and geographical exploration, Babbel teamed up with Strand Books, New York City’s mecca of literature (and our favorite place to find a new read), to bring you six of the world’s international best sellers to test your new language skills.

 1. Cien Años de Soledad (100 Years of Solitude)

 Colombian Nobel Prize-winner Gabriel García Márquez’s universally adored chronicle of the Buendía family is one of the most important works of modern Spanish-language fiction, and for good reason.
 Spanning seven generations while tackling such timeless themes as love, loss, and the inescapability of fate, Cien Años de Soledad is a masterful display of the power of the Spanish language, and an essential text in the Magical Realism literary movement.